PhilT/nixos-files/README.md

 # My NixOS Setup

 ## Prerequesites
-* Ensure dwm, dmenu, slstatus and nixos code is committed and pushed with clean stage *
+* Ensure nixos code is committed and pushed with clean stage
+* Ensure secrets/ are copied to USB

 ## Bootstrapping a new machine

 WARNING: Disk needs to be set in 2 places at the moment: secrets/machine/device and src/machine/minimal.nix.
 Need to set minimal.nix to pull from device

-Initial build is expecting to find dmenu, dwm and slstatus in the /data/code directory

 * Copy this repo to a USB stick